EvanCin/CSCB09/assignments/a2/readme.md

 5. Utilized stat structure and made calls to stat() to get file descriptor info, particularly for getting inode at st_ino in stat struct.

 __Implementation__ <br />
+1. For implementation, I separated the code into sections that performed getting, checking, updating, and displaying.
+   I had the main function check the input arguments and feed them into an update function that updated variables which decided which tables to display.
+Then I fed those variables into a display function that called the display function corresponding to the variable.
+I created a display function for each type of table display and had them go through the pids in proc to fetch the relevant information.
+2. I have one module called systemWideFDTables.c that contains the code for the whole implementation.
+3. __getNumProcesses()__ returns the number of active processes from /proc/stat.
+It opens the /proc/stat file and reads until it gets to the process line and retrieves the process number.
+   __displayCompositeTable(int numProcesses, int pid)__ displays the table corresponding to the user arg --composite.
+It opens the directory /proc/pid/fd and goes through all the pids and their relevant file descriptors.
+It uses readlink() and stat()